We're Outdoorsy Types

 We also believe in making back-breaking work a bit easier on ourselves, something our forebears didn’t have the luxury of doing, and our dream is to create a community of like-minded people here, at OutdoorHappens.com.

 We couldn't do this without...

 Our master builder of hardwood outdoor furniture, farm house renovator, build-anything-out-of-wood-man, and outdoor cook extraordinaire.
 Jan has been a carpenter and tiler for over 50 years; a seriously handy person to have around.
 Cooks pancakes every Saturday in his outdoor kitchen, never sits still, and doesn’t mind a beer.
 Gets along great with Dan.

-Steve doesn’t particularly like photo’s so this is as good as it gets.
 Steve’s been a fixer of things for over 50 years.
 There’s not a car or piece of machinery he couldn’t fix with some wire and a cable tie.
 Limitless knowledge of anything with an engine and can drive anything.
-You’ll often find him out slashing, fencing, or fixing up things with motors.
+You’ll often find him out slashing the paddocks, fencing, or fixing up anything with a motor.

 To be in harmony with nature...

 To be in harmony with nature, one must be true in thought, free in action, and clean in body, mind, and spirit.
 This is the solid granite foundation of character.